dmayo3/mocksafe/docs/stubbing.rst

 Stub Fields
 ^^^^^^^^^^^

-The support for this is fairly basic at the moment.

 Fields in this instance means attributes that hold values, but that are not methods or properties.

 MockSafe only knows about fields if they have type annotations defined on the class (as in the example below).
 More technically this means an annotation (type hint) declared on a class attribute that has no value.
 For more information see the `definition in the Python Glossary <https://docs.python.org/3/glossary.html#term-variable-annotation>`_.

 There is also support for the non-standard `__attrs__` property that the `requests` library uses to store its own list of fields since this is such a common use case.